 When it comes to pH, your body likes to keep a tight control of the balance between acidity and alkalinity.

 The normal range for pH in your body is between 7.35-7.45 so, very slightly alkaline.
-At times, this balance can be disrupted and I will be talking about what occurs.
+At times, this balance can be disrupted.
+I will be talking about what occurs.

 Now, we must think about the ways you can control acidity.
 One is to remove/add acid, the other is to remove/add base.